 Many reasons.
 First, it gives me a chance to make positive contributions to the community.
 Second, it provides me with a bit of structure to the convention–having to be in certain places at certain times helps me better organize how I spend my time at the con.
 And finally, it gives me an opportunity to meet people–I’ve made many many friends over the years just by staffing cons… and getting to see these people again at future cons makes the experience just so much more fun.

-The totals from the above cons are as follows: 91 total conventions, 65 of which were furry conventions.
-I staffed66 of those cons, most (but not all) of which were also furry conventions.
+The totals from the above cons are as follows: 98 total conventions, 72 of which were furry conventions.
+I staffed 70 of those cons (they’re in italics), most (but not all) of which were also furry conventions.
 The full spreadsheet of conventions I’ve attended and staffed can be found here.